Massless Representations in Conformal Space and Their de Sitter Restrictions: Positive Energy Ladder Representations of Describing Massless Particles of Any Helicity

 With this labelling, in the zero-helicity ($\lambda=0$) case, the lowest weight state $|\mathrm{LW}_{\lambda=0}\rangle =: |0^{\scriptscriptstyle{\mathrm{SO}(4)}}_{}\rangle$ is identified with $|1,0,0\rangle$.
 It is perhaps worthwhile noting that the zero-helicity space $\mathscr{H}^{(1)}_{\lambda=0}$ — corresponding to the representation at the very bottom of the ladder representations, with $\texttt{j}_L = \texttt{j}_R = 0$ and $\lambda = 0$ — coincides with the state space of the non-relativistic, regularized hydrogen atom.
 This connection was first uncovered in the 1960s through the study of spectrum-generating algebras.

 \textbf{\textit{Note}:} For a detailed account of how the conformal massless (ladder) UPEIR restricts to the dS case, see Appendix \ref{appendix: dS UIRs}.} \end{Remark}

-\begin{Remark} {From the construction above, one immediately observes a key identity that will prove useful in the sequel.
+\begin{Remark} {\textbf{(integer spectrum of $\mathscr{E} - \big(\texttt{j}_L + \texttt{j}_R\big)$).} From the construction above, one immediately observes a key identity that will prove useful in the sequel.
 Specifically, for any helicity parameter $\lambda$ in the lowest weight state, one has:

 This relation naturally extends to all descendant states as:

 Indeed, all descendant states are obtained by repeated action of the raising operators $E_a$ on the lowest weight state, which increases the eigenvalue of the conformal Hamiltonian $H$ in discrete steps.
 Moreover, such actions leave the integer or half-integer nature of $\texttt{j}_L + \texttt{j}_R$ invariant.
 This latter observation can be viewed as a by-product of the discussion in Appendix \ref{appendix: dS UIRs}, in particular Eq. \eqref{begaee}.} \end{Remark}